 Whether they've written the screenplay or not, the director will want to wade through the entire draft during pre-production to gauge how much of it will need rewrites or revisions.

 We put a script into StudioBinder's screenwriting software so you can see what the interplay between director and writer might look like.
-Note how the director and writer of the project below exchange comments on plot ideas:
+Note how the filmmakers of the project below exchange comments on plot ideas:

 a director's pre-production tasks